 Plants have adapted to a wide range of environments.
 As well as their lifecycle adaptations, they have adaptations to their leaves, stems, roots, flowers, seeds and growth habits that allow them to survive.
 In this topic we look at the range of plant adaptations, their role in plant survival and their garden merit.
-We see how plant breeders have enhanced plant adaptations to optimise aesthetic value, disease-resistance, and productivity.
+We see how plant breeders have enhanced plant adaptations to produce features such as aesthetic value, disease-resistance, and productivity.